 Frankie manning's Shim sham review

 We hope that you enjoyed your time learning one of the most commonly performed dances in the entire Swing dance lexicon.
-Below you will find video, links to videos and texts that will reinforce what you already know and help continue your Shim Sham education.
+Below you will find video, links, and texts that will reinforce what you already know and help continue your Shim Sham education.

-You can practice what you learned in Shim Sham class, and what you glean from the links below, every Friday at Swingin’ at the Mint Tavern at 10:00pm, directly following our Birthday/Out-of-Towner jam!
+You can practice what you learned in Shim Sham class, and what you glean from the links below, every Friday at Swingin’ at the Mint Tavern at 10:00pm, directly following our Birthday/Out-of-Towner Welcome Jam!

-You can practice what you learned in Shim Sham class, and what you glean from the links below, every Friday at Swingin’ at the Mint Tavern at 10:00pm, directly following our Birthday/Out-of-Towner jam!
+You can practice what you learned in Shim Sham class, and what you glean from the links below, every Friday at Swingin’ at the Mint Tavern at 10:00pm, directly following our Birthday/Out-of-Towner Welcome Jam!

 Frankie manning's shim sham